Class 3 - Mrs Sedgwick

 WELCOME TO CLASS 3!

 Please support your child to complete their homework, helping them where necessary.
-Homework will be given out online and children have logins in their reading diaries to access this homework.
+Homework will be given out online for Mathematics and children have logins in their reading diaries to access this homework.
+Some of the spelling and English homework will continue to be given out on paper.
 If you have any questions, please come to speak to us and we will do our best to help.
-There may be times when tasks are given out on paper but we will explain to the children if they are.

 We really would appreciate you taking time to read with your child.
-Even 10 minutes practice a day can make a real difference to their progress. .
+Even 10 minutes practice a day can make a real difference to their progress.
 Your child does not always have to read a school book.
 Any reading is beneficial.
 Discuss their books with them and encourage them to read magazines, newspapers, poetry and information texts even if this is on the computer.
+Please record all reading in the children’s reading diaries.

 As your child progresses with their reading, most of the reading teaching in class will be part of guided reading.
 As children gain confidence with reading, guided reading is a very good way for children to develop reading comprehension skills and for us to guide them with their skills.
 Discussion which comes out of guided reading is extremely valuable and other peers can act as good role models.